yinglinglow/yinglinglow.github.io/blog/_posts/2018-02-13-GAN-walkthrough.md

 _Credits: https://towardsdatascience.com/gans-part2-dcgans-deep-convolution-gans-for-generating-images-c5d3c7c3510e_

 Then, we build the discriminator.
-It is a discriminative model to estimate the probability that a sample came from the training data rather than generator.
+It is a discriminative model to estimate the probability that a sample came from the training data rather than generator.<br>
 The discriminator takes in an image (either real or fake), passes the image through convolution layers and reduces it in size (e.g. 4x4 to 2x2).
 The output is from -1 to 1, where -1 is fake, and 1 is real.

 __Convolution__<br>